nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:

 Let's say that you have found that all ingredients have been used up in the store.
+You now want to reset the ingredient levels of all types of ingredients to zero in tCheck.
 You can follow these instructions:

 1. Type ` i-reset-all` into the _Command Box_.